 This is a $22,000 exemption in all tax categories except the state.
 In order to qualify, you must be disabled on or before January 1 and your annual net income cannot exceed $12,000 for the immediately preceding year.
 This includes income of your spouse but does not include income received as a result of the disability; e.g. disability retirement.
 When applying you must provide proof of income and a doctor’s certificate stating that you are disabled and that you are unable to be gainfully employed and likely to remain permanent.

 State Senior Age 65 $4,000 ($10,000 Income Limit)

-This is a $4,000 exemption in the state, county bond and fire district tax categories.
-In order to qualify, you must be 65 years of age on or before January 1 and your annual net income cannot not exceed $10,000 for the immediately preceding tax year.
+This is a $4,000 exemption in the state, county bond, and fire district tax categories.
+In order to qualify, you must be 65 years of age on or before January 1 and your annual net income cannot exceed $10,000 for the immediately preceding tax year.
 This includes income of your spouse but does not include Social Security or retirement income.
-When applying you must provide proof of age and income.
-You will also need to complete an Age 65 $4,000 Exemption Income affidavit.
+When applying , you will need to complete an Age 65 $4,000 Exemption Income affidavit.